halljc76/polygonVignette/README.md

-Additionally, because of the Free Plan query limits, juxtaposing multiple stocks without having to wait *minutes upon minutes* for limits to expire and for new querys to be submitted, is also intractable, hence this EDA focusing on one stock.
+Additionally, because of the Free Plan query limits, juxtaposing multiple stocks without having to wait *minutes upon minutes* for limits to expire and for new querys to be submitted, is also intractable;
+hence, this EDA focusing on one stock.

 ## Background